 Aligned with Connecticut's Assistive Technology Act.
 Eligible for state procurement and municipal ADA compliance programs.

 Not sure yet?
-We turn TinkyTown on for your town hall for 30 days at no cost.
-No PO.
-No signature.
-No commitment.
-If it closes your ADA gap, issue the PO.
-If it doesn't, keep the boards and walk away.
+Run TinkyTown at your counter for 45 days.
+If it closes your communication gap, issue the PO.
+If it doesn't, walk away — no contract, cancel any time.
 Start a pilot →

 Bottom line: